-Editor’s note: I use QuickBooks Online to handle the accounting for my blog and conference business.
-I’ll be honest though – I don’t know much about it or how it compares to the desktop version.
-I turned to my accountant, who uses it everyday on my behalf, to provide a quick review for anyone interested in using it.
+Editor’s note: I use QuickBooks Online to handle my blog and conference business accounting.
+I turned to one of my accountants, Brad Case of Taylor & Associates, who uses it daily on my behalf, to provide a quick review for anyone interested in using it.
+Here’s Brad…

 About QuickBooks Online